All Collections

 • Would you be interested in participating in a one hour interview after your playtest?

-If you would like to get in touch with the Project Management team at PlaytestCloud, reach out to us via email at hello@playtestcloud.com.
+If you would like to get in touch with the Research Operations team at PlaytestCloud, reach out to us via email at hello@playtestcloud.com.
 We have experience recruiting players and we would love to talk about screener design with you :)

 Did this answer your question?